 Our health tends to decline as we age.
-Autoimmune disorders like rheumatoid arthritis are usually diagnosed in women in their 40’s.
+Women who develop autoimmune disorders like rheumatoid arthritis usually are in their 40’s when the diagnosis is made.
 This is true whether a woman has breast implants or not.
 If a woman who has breast implants is diagnosed with an autoimmune disorder, she may wonder if her implants are contributing to it.
 A woman who is worried about this may decide to have her implants removed.

 Just remove the implants, or also do capsulectomies?

 A thin layer of scar tissue, called a capsule, forms internally around any breast implant.
 A capsulectomy is the surgical removal of this layer.

 Removal of the implants alone, without removing the scar tissue capsules, is relatively easy to undergo.
 In most cases the scar tissue goes away over time.
 Typically no drains are required.
 Minimal pain, short operation, pretty uneventful recovery.

 Women who are concerned about the capsules may want to have them removed.
 This is a little more involved than just removing the implants.
 During a routine capsulectomy, most commonly an incision is made in the capsule and the implant is removed.
 The capsule is removed once the implant has been taken out.
 Some women prefer to have the entire capsule and implant removed as one big piece.
 This is called an en bloc capsulectomy.
 Women who choose this may be concerned about ‘spillage’ of any contents contained within the scar tissue capsule.
 En bloc capsulectomies require longer incisions than regular capsulectomies, resulting in longer scars.